joefarrington/mdpax/README.md

 ## Overview

-`mdpax` is a Python package for solving large-scale Markov Decision Processes (MDPs), leveraging JAX's support for vectorization, parallelization, and just-in-time (JIT) compilation on graphics processing units (GPUs).
+`mdpax` is a Python package for solving large-scale MDPs, leveraging JAX's support for vectorization, parallelization, and just-in-time (JIT) compilation on GPUs.

 The package is adapted from the research code developed in [Farrington et al (2023)](https://arxiv.org/abs/2303.10672).
 We demonstrated that this approach is particularly well-suited for perishable inventory management problems where the state space grows exponentially with the number of products and the maximum useful life of the products.
 By implementing the problems in JAX and using consumer-grade GPUs (or freely available GPUs on services such as Google Colab) it is possible to compute the exact solution for realistically sized perishable inventory problems where this was recently reported to be infeasible or impractical.